pachyderm/docs/content/latest/reference/pipeline-spec/egress.md

 ## When to Use

-You should use the `egress` field in a Pachyderm Pipeline Spec when you need to write the output data from your pipeline to an external storage system, such as an object store or a SQL database.
+You should use the `egress` field in a MLDM Pipeline Spec when you need to write the output data from your pipeline to an external storage system, such as an object store or a SQL database.

 Example scenarios: